Nishtha3512/calculator_app/README.md

 # calculatorapp

-A new Flutter application for bigenners.
+A new Flutter application for beginners.

 ## Getting Started